 Common problems associated with wisdom teeth misalignment include:

 - Crowded or damaged surrounding teeth

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Tracy Orchard Dental Care will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Tracy Orchard Dental Care will perform the safest, most comfortable extraction procedure possible.